at Catalyst, We believe in both

 Climate Resilience Program Manager

 Mayra joined Catalyst in January 2018 after graduating from Columbia University with a Masters in Public Health in Environmental Health Sciences with a Certificate in Climate and Health.
 She is utilizing her knowledge of climate change and its impacts to manage the CLEAR program and build upon existing climate resilience work.
 She holds a Bachelors degree in Public Health from George Washington University and is excited to help build resilience throughout Miami-Dade.

-Molly comes to Catalyst Miami from the private sector after discovering her passion for community and civic engagement.
+Molly comes to Catalyst Miami from the private sector after discovering her passion for strong communities and civic engagement.
 She has experience in public affairs, business development, and commercial real estate.
 Molly graduated with a BS in Psychology from the University of Florida and MS in Real Estate from University of Central Florida.

 Grants Accounting and Compliance Director